 You might have heard of object-oriented programming.
 When you work with such languages, you need relational databases to store that information.

 As we saw earlier, most of the databases focus on the operations or the actions that entities carry out.
-This database on the other hand focuses on the objects that are created and its data.
+Object-Oriented Database on the other hand focuses on the objects that are created and its data.

 If we talk about graphs in general, they are used to show relationships between two entities or which entity is dependent/ affected by any change in the other.